Can You Insure a Salvage Title Car?

 • Potential fraud.
 Vehicle sellers might leave out some crucial info and only report minor damage, even if it’s much worse.
 You could end up paying much more than you bargained for if you buy one of these cars.

-• Hard to find auto insurance.
+• Hard to find coverage.
 Most companies won’t insure a vehicle this badly damaged.
-Or, at the very least, they’ll only offer you a limited coverage policy.
+Salvage title insurance is next to impossible to obtain.
+Or, at the very least, you’ll be offered a liability-only policy.

 • Hard to finance.
 Many banks and lending companies don’t want to finance these vehicles.
 This is because they’re hard to value due to many factors, including damage, year, make, mileage, and others.